-For many years, the conclusions of the “30 Million Word Gap” Study influenced the importance of preschool learning.
-During the last decade, their long-standing conclusions have been called into question.
+For many years, the conclusions of the “30 Million Word Gap” Study by Hart and Risley (1990) was foundational research pointing to the importance of preschool learning for student success.

-The researchers tracked 13 wealthy, professional families, 10 middle-class families and 13 low-income families (6 of whom received public financial assistance from birth to age 3.
+The researchers tracked 13 wealthy, professional families, 10 middle-class families.
+The final group was 13 low-income families.
+In the low-income group, six of the families received public financial assistance from birth to age 3.

 According to their data analysis, by age 3, children living in professional families had a recorded vocabulary size of 1,116 words with 310 average utterances per hour.